Mike8083/Mike8083/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a Project
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the skills from GIT
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Git and GitHub

-- 💬 Ask me about ...
+- 💬 Ask me about my freetime

-- ⚡ Fun fact: ..
+- ⚡ Fun fact: im intersested at Computers